Ch40s1/Coding-Quiz/README.md

 5. The IDE should allow to submit changes.

 ## Usage
-I reccomend to make different questions and answers or just play around with it in the dev tools.
+I recommend to make different questions and answers or just play around with it in the dev tools.

   ![Quiz](./assets/images/Screenshot%202023-06-27%20161903.png)

 ## Credits
 MDN web docs:
 https://developer.mozilla.org/en-US/docs/Learn
 ## Collaborators
-AskBCS: "Tutor"- helped with questions stuck on loop and local storage.
+AskBCS: "Tutor"- helped with questions, also with questions stuck on loop and local storage.

 ## License
 MIT license